katia317/CSO/README.md

 ## [Division of Rehabilitation Services (DRS)](https://www.dhs.state.il.us/page.aspx?item=29764)
 A Division within the Department of Human Services that serves as the state's lead entity responsible for assisting individuals with disabilities to prepare for, locate and maintain employment.
 This Division also ensures that people with disabilities make informed choices to achieve full community participation through employment, education, and independent living opportunities.

+## Dual Sensory Impairment
+Concomitant hearing and visual impairments.
+The combination of these impairments causes such severe communication, mobility, developmental, self-care, or work-related problems that the individual cannot be accommodated in programs solely for individuals who have a hearing or visual impairment.
+An individual is considered to have a visual impairment if unable to travel in and out of his/her own environment without assistance and, because of visual deficits, has reduced ability to see print.

 ## E
 ## Enhanced Residential (formerly At-Home) Day Program (37U)